quic-yocto/meta-qcom-robotics-sdk/README.md

 # Application Development

-This section introduces how to develop applications on linux machine with QIRP SDK.
+This section will introduce how to develop applications on linux machine with QIRP SDK.

+NOTE: Before application development, please refer to [meta-qcom-robotics/README.md](https://github.com/quic-yocto/meta-qcom-robotics/blob/kirkstone/README.md) flash the image into your Qualcomm robotics platforms.
 ## Set up the development environment

 ### Set up the cross-compile environment